 The newly-invented polity was…fragmented from the very beginning.
 The original fault lines have become, if anything, more pronounced with every change of regime.
 The Kurdish and Shi’a uprisings in the aftermath of the Iraqi defeat at the hands of the U.S. in 1991 eloquently show the abiding disaffection of the majority of the population towards rule from Baghdad.
 (62)

 The interesting thing about the British engagement with Iraq during the Ba’ath era was how ahistorical it was.
 Modern Iraq was a British creation but all sense of ownership or responsibility had long vanished.
 Ann Clwyd’s campaigns on behalf of the Kurds and the Iraqi exiles were conducted in the context of international human rights, but without any real sense of the link between British imperial history and the tragic progress of Iraqi nationalism.
 Conservative trade policy with Iraq in the late 1980s was not even an attempt to revive old historical ties, it was simply a very modern, very grubby tale of cynicism and avarice.
-The Gulf War, Desert Fox and the Iraq War all occurred within a context defined by America: any British policy in Iraq was therefore almost identical to, and defined by, its relationship with the U.S. Blair understood this to be the existential basis of British policy and acted accordingly.
+The Gulf War, Desert Fox and the Iraq War all occurred within a context defined by America and any British policy in Iraq was therefore almost identical to that of the U.S. Blair understood this to be the existential basis of British foreign policy and acted accordingly.
 The British occupation of Basra turned into a transactional commitment that, ultimately, proved too costly.
 The echoes of Britain’s past were nothing more than a liability during this mission: a source of tension, a provocation, a reproach.
 But they also taunted the British, cruelly exposing decline and fall relative to new global powers and forces, so they were best ignored.
 The British story in Iraq ended, finally, with Blair’s own epitaph, delivered in the form of the Chilcot Report.

 As David Fromkin wrote in his account of the dissolution of the Ottoman Empire, “the shadows that accompanied the British rulers wherever they went in the Middle East were in fact their own” (64).
 This remained as true in 2003 as it had been in 1916.